kkempfer/easylammps/docs/source/README.rst

    make install

-Finally, we need to add the library path which contains the installed ``liblammps.so`` to LD_LIBRARY_PATH, but only when our virtual Python environment ``<env-name>`` is active.
+Finally, we need to add the library path which contains the installed ``liblammps.so`` to LD_LIBRARY_PATH, but only when our virtual Python environment ``lammps`` is active.
 Anaconda provides a way to `manage environment variables <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables>`_.
 On Linux, the procedure is described below.

 Enter to the conda environment directory and create these subdirectories and files: